Giroud And Mbappe Take Ruthless France Into World Cup Quarter-finals - UrduPoint

 Giroud And Mbappe Take Ruthless France Into World Cup Quarter-finals

-Giroud's opening goal a minute before half-time was his 52nd for his country, allowing him to pass Thierry Henry and become France's all-time record marksman.
+Giroud's opening goal a minute before half-time was his 52nd for his country, passing Thierry Henry to become France's all-time record marksman.

 Mbappe's lethal strike in the 74th minute killed off any prospect of a Poland comeback and he netted again at the death to move to nine goals in just 11 World Cup appearances.